projectcalico/calico/getting-started/kubernetes/managed-public-cloud/eks-multus.md

 Starting to serve on 127.0.0.1:8001
 ```

-At this point you should be able to browse `awspod` home page using `http://localhost:8001/api/v1/namespaces/calico-multus-demo/services/awspod-service/proxy/` or {% include open-new-window.html text='by clicking here.' url='http://localhost:8001/api/v1/namespaces/calico-multus-demo/services/awspod-service/proxy/' %}.
+At this point you should be able to browse `awspod` home page {% include open-new-window.html text='by clicking here.' url='http://localhost:8001/api/v1/namespaces/calico-multus-demo/services/awspod-service/proxy/' %}

 {% include open-new-window.html text='Pod not reachable by conrol plane.' url='http://localhost:8001/api/v1/namespaces/calico-multus-demo/services/calicopod-service/proxy/' %}